GoPro-Surf/GoProSurf/README.md

     * **Red:** The file does not match the format of a GoPro video.
     * **Gray:** The file does not contain any detected waves.
-    * **Black:** The file contains one or more cough waves.
+    * **Black:** The file contains one or more caught waves.

 4. **Watch Video Footage:**
    To watch a specific video, simply click on the corresponding file in the table.
 The video will be played, allowing you to review its content.

-5. **Navigate Cough Waves:**
+5. **Navigate Caught Waves:**
-   To identify and set positions on cough waves within the video, click on the respective row in the waves table.
-This feature allows you to precisely pinpoint the occurrences of cough waves.
+   To identify and set positions on caught waves within the video, click on the respective row in the waves table.
+This feature allows you to precisely pinpoint the occurrences of caught waves.